Suzanne Morse Moomaw

 Moomaw’s teaching in community economic development challenges students to consider possibilities and create transdisciplinary solutions to the “wicked” problems facing civilization.
 She involves students—both in and out of the classroom—in wrestling with the systemic causes of issues such as poverty, racial inequities, economic restructuring, human settlements, and lack of affordable housing through historical and cultural frames.

-Her primary core courses are the Neighborhood Planning Studio and Neighborhoods Communities and Regions.
-Her electives include Housing and Community Development, Economic Development, and Models of High-Density Housing.
-She has also some popular electives in Community Leadership, Politics, Planning and Race, and Economy and the Environment.
+Her primary core courses are the Neighborhood Planning Studio and Neighborhoods, Communities and Regions.
+Her electives include: Housing and Community Development, Economic Development, and Models of High-Density Housing.
+She also teaches some popular electives including Community Leadership Change; Politics, Planning and Race; and The Economy and the Environment.
 Her studio courses give students the opportunity to apply their knowledge of planning and design to reimagine "place” in collaboration with a community partner.
 Over the years, students have designed a dedicated service center for public housing developments, addressed the challenges of increasing jobs in low-to-middle income neighborhoods, and proposed scenarios for better connecting neighborhoods in cities reeling from urban renewal destruction.
-She founded the Sustainable Europe program offered during Summer Sessions.
+In 2012 she founded the Sustainable Europe program offered during Summer Sessions.

 The National Academies invited Moomaw to serve on the international expert committee on Urban Sustainability in 2014.
 She was a 2015 recipient of the All-University Teaching Award by the University of Virginia; in 2017, she received the Outstanding Faculty Award from the Virginia Chapter of the American Planning Association; and in 2021 Excellence in Teaching Abroad.
 Finally, she was inducted into the Raven Society in 2021 in recognition of her leadership, academic excellence, and service to the university.
 In 2024 she was elected president of the Academy for Community Engagement Scholarship.

 Before coming to the University of Virginia, she was a leader in the philanthropic and non-profit sectors.
 She served as president of the Pew Partnership for Civic Change, director of programs at the Kettering Foundation, and in a variety of administrative positions in liberal arts colleges and research universities.
 Her most recent book (and the accompanying blog) is Smart Communities: How Citizens and Leaders Can Build a Brighter Future (Second Edition, Jossey-Bass, 2014).
 It has served as a model of change for literally hundreds of communities worldwide.
-Earlier, she wrote two research monographs published by ERIC/ASHE in partnership with the George Washington University Press on the role of corporations in workforce development and the enriched civic role of colleges and universities.
+Earlier, she wrote two research monographs published by ERIC/ASHE in partnership with the George Washington University on the role of corporations in workforce development and the enriched civic role of colleges and universities.
 These join a whole series of articles, speeches, and commentary on topics ranging from the dropout crisis to Cuban landscapes to communities of the future.
-She has given invited lectures and presentations at the Aspen Ideas Festival, the Chinese Academy of Social Sciences, the Scottish Council of Development and Industry, HUD Anniversary of Rural CDBG, Federal Home Loan Bank, Virginia Housing Development Authority, and the Jessie Ball Dupont Fund to name a few.
-She has worked with and spoken to many communities across the United States.
+She has given invited lectures and presentations at the Aspen Ideas Festival, the Chinese Academy of Social Sciences, the Scottish Council of Development and Industry, HUD Anniversary of Rural CDBG, Federal Home Loan Bank, Virginia Housing Development Authority, and the Jessie Ball Dupont Fund as well as many communities across the United States.

-Nationally, Moomaw served on the National Academies Expert Committee on Pathways to Urban Sustainability from 2014-2016, is a current member and Finance and Audit committee chair and past board chair of the Kettering Foundation Board of Trustees.
-Locally, she is a board member of the Albemarle Housing Improvement Fund (AHIP).
-At the university, she has served as the director of the University of Virginia Press from 2020-2022 and as chair of its Board of Directors from 2018-2020.
-At the School of Architecture, she has been department chair of Urban + Environmental Planning since 2021 and Director of the Community Design Research Center since 2014.
+Nationally, Moomaw has been a Trustee of the Kettering Foundation since 2000 where she has served as Chair of the Board and now serves as Finance and Audit committee chair.
+She is also President, Academy of Community Engagement Scholarship; Governing Board, Association of Collegiate Schools of Planning; and Faculty Board Member, American Planning Association--Virginia Chapter.
+Moomaw served on the National Academies Expert Committee on Pathways to Urban Sustainability from 2014-2016, Locally, she is a board member of the Albemarle Housing Improvement Fund (AHIP).
+At the university, she has served as the Director of the University of Virginia Press from 2019-2022 and as chair of its Board of Directors from 2018-2020.
+At the School of Architecture, she has been Department Chair of Urban + Environmental Planning since 2021 and Director of the Community Design Research Center since 2014.

-The Academy of Community Engaged Scholarship elected Morse Moomaw a fellow in 2016 honoring her career-long commitment to community translational research and was elected president in 2024.
-In 2011, 2013, and 2018 she was invited by the students in the School of Architecture to give one of the School's commencement addresses.
-In 2006 she received the Content of Our Character award from Duke University.
+Moomaw was named an inaugural Shannon Fellow by the University of Virginia in 2023 to advance her research.
+She received the All-University Teaching Award in 2017 and the Excellence in Teaching Abroad Award in 2021 from the Provost's Office.
+In 2011, 2013, and 2018 she was invited by the students in the School of Architecture to give the School's commencement address.
+In 2006, she received the Content of Our Character award from Duke University.
 Past board memberships include chair and board member of the Piedmont Community College Board; Campfire, Inc., Paul J. Aicher Foundation; Everyday Democracy, and National Advisory Board of the LBJ School at the University of Texas.
 She has been a research fellow at the Virginia Foundation for the Humanities and the Center for Organizational and Technological Development at Virginia Tech.